pablofrioli/MAP5922/README.md

   Instructions to python when installing the package.<br>

 ### frac_diff_ex.ipynb
-  Jupyter notebook with an example using the library frac_diff_transf.
+  Jupyter notebook with an example using library frac_diff_transf.

 ### __init__.py
   File to indicate this folder contains libraries to be added to fin_ml.

 ### frac_diff_transf.py
-  Module that contains the class FracDiff which have the functions to perform the fraction differentiation.
+  Module that contains the class FracDiff which have functions to perform the fraction differentiation.

 # References
 *  https://www.ostirion.net/post/stock-price-fractional-differentiation-best-fraction-finder